- Introduce and vote on legislation (proposed laws) having to do with all aspects of City life.

 The Minority Leader of the Council comes from the political party with the second most representation.
 Currently, the Minority Leader is Republican Steven Matteo.

 How we work(committees, hearings, caucuses)

 Most of our legislative work happens in committee meetings and hearings focused on human services, infrastructure, and government affairs.
 These committees discuss proposed laws, receive updates from agency representatives, and hear feedback from New Yorkers like you.

 Each committee is chaired by a Council Member and meets at least once every other month, except in July and August.
-Every Council Member is assigned — through a voting process by all Council Members — to serve on various committees and subcommittees, a committee that considers specific matters and reports back to the standing committee.
+Every Council Member is assigned — through a voting process by all Council Members to – serve on various committees and subcommittees, a committee that considers specific matters and reports back to the standing committee.

 The Council also meets in caucuses, a group of Members with shared concerns, to ensure that the needs of specific communities are represented.
 There are currently five caucuses: Black, Latino and Asian (BLA) Caucus; Jewish Caucus; LGBT Caucus; Progressive Caucus; and Women’s Caucus.

 Want to know more?
 Check out the complete rules of the Council here.